Genetics Technology Program

-Graduates receive Michener’s Graduate Diploma in Genetics Technology and are eligible to write the Clinical Genetics national certification examination conducted by the Canadian Society for Medical Laboratory Science (CSMLS); successful completion qualifies you to seek employment across Canada.
+The Michener’s Genetics Technology program is one of only two programs offered in Canada.
+Graduates are eligible to write the national certification examination conducted by the Canadian Society for Medical Laboratory Science (CSMLS) .

 Michener’s Genetics Technology program provides educational experiences in both cytogenetic and molecular genetic techniques.
 Cytogenetics encompasses the microscopic analysis of human chromosomes; molecular genetics involves the analysis of DNA and RNA.